Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Builds business credit

 Business loan requirements vary by lender.
 However, those available to new businesses focus on the entrepreneur’s history of paying off personal debt rather than the business itself.
-You’ll have the most options if you meet the following criteria.
+You’ll have the most options if you meet these criteria.

 • Good credit.
 Many business startup loan providers ask for a 670 credit score or higher, although some lenders and loan options have more lenient credit requirements.